WellthCare

 • Use targeted hotspot lending or stipends for high-need populations (for example, maternity or chronic care programs)

-The takeaway: “best speed” is the speed that prevents failed visits
+The takeaway: “best speed” prevents failed visits

 ← Back to Blog